Skip to main content

 Innovative business practices and technological advances can create the economy of the future.
 Competitive entrepreneurial activity can drive economic progress, but to be truly successful Auckland needs sustainable prosperity that puts people and the environment at the centre of economic progress.

 To do this we need a socially responsible and environmentally sustainable economy that enables increased profit, productivity, resilience and job growth.
 Such an economy reduces environmental risks, supports green technology and mitigates the potential impacts of growth and development.
-(For more, see Tātaki Auckland Unlimited's Climate change and environment strategic plan.)
+(For more information, visit Tātaki Auckland Unlimited's Climate change and environment strategic plan.)

 The ability to innovate becomes even more important if Auckland is to compete globally.
 Creating the conditions for innovation, employment growth and raised productivity requires collaboration between all stakeholders, including our neighbouring regions.